 The Chequered Skipper, which is extinct in England, is now only known to occur in the UK within a 30-mile radius of Fort William in the Highlands.

-BCS is calling for the public to take part in a survey, reporting sightings of the small butterfly, so they can work out the true extent of its population.
+Butterfly Conservation Scotland is calling for the public to take part in a survey, reporting sightings of the small butterfly, so they can work out the true extent of its population.

 Dr Tom Prescott, senior conservation officer for Butterfly Conservation Scotland, said: “The Chequered Skipper is a rare and enigmatic butterfly which we believe is probably more widespread than current records suggest.

 “We have identified 100 one-kilometre squares where we think the butterfly should occur but we do not have any sightings.

 “We would like the public to get involved and see if this is true by looking for the butterfly in these areas”

 The Chequered Skipper is usually on the wing from mid May until the end of June.
 It can be seen on warm and sunny days, even during brief spells of sunshine, feeding on nectar particularly bugle, marsh thistle and orchids.